arnor-sigurdsson/EIR/docs/tutorials/03_sequence_tutorial.rst

 As we can see in the token importance figure,
-K and L indeed seem to have a positive influence towards the moderately active properties of the peptide.
+L indeed seems to have a positive influence towards the moderately active properties of the peptide.
 Interestingly (but perhaps not surprisingly), the effect seems to depend on the context.
 In some cases,
-K seems to have a negative effect.
+L seems to have a negative effect.
 We will leave further analysis to the experts!

 .. warning::